Concrete plant: Types

 There are many classification standards for concrete plants.
-Concrete plants can be divided into dry mix plant and wet mixing plants, depending on whether a central mixer is used.
-They can be also divided into stationary concrete plants and mobile concrete plants, depending on whether they can be moved.
+Concrete plants can be divided into dry mix plants and wet mixing plants, depending on whether a central mixer is used.
+They can also be divided into stationary concrete plants and mobile concrete plants, depending on whether they can be moved.
+Different methods of batching create further distinctions between concrete plants.
+For example, there are repose batching plants, inline blending plants, decumulative plants, and continuous blending plants.